Game Boy Advance Architecture

 Accessories

-Additionally, the GBA’s BIOS implemented a special feature internally known as Multi-boot: Another console (either GBA or GameCube) can send a functional game to the receiver’s EWRAM and then, the latter would boot from there (instead of fetching from the Game Pak).
+Additionally, the GBA’s BIOS implemented a special feature internally known as Multi-boot: Another console (either GBA or GameCube) can send a functional game to the receiver’s EWRAM and then, the latter would boot from there (instead of the Game Pak).

 Anti-Piracy & Homebrew